-In 2020 I developed an online training programme for people who really want to become more confident with Myers-Briggs coaching using the Personality Puzzles.
+In 2020 I developed an online training programme for people who really want to become more confident with Myers-Briggs® coaching using the Personality Puzzles.
 This consists of four two-and-a-half hour webinars, at least one week apart.
-For me personally it has been the most unexpectedly enjoyable process, getting to know coaches from all areas who are committed to helping others become more self-aware and how this knowledge can support their personal development.
+For me personally it has been the most unexpectedly enjoyable process, getting to know coaches from all areas who are committed to helping others.
 If you would like to join a group, or put together your own group of up to six people, I would be delighted to hear from you.
 More details are on the web site. www.personalitypuzzles.com/training-webinars